Law school in the United States: Admission

-In the United States, law schools require a bachelor's degree in any discipline, a satisfactory undergraduate grade point average (GPA), and a satisfactory score on the Law School Admission Test (LSAT) as prerequisites for admission.
-Some states that have non-ABA-approved schools or state-accredited schools have equivalency requirements that usually equal 90 credits toward a bachelor's degree.
+In the United States, American Bar Assocation (ABA) law schools require a bachelor's degree in any discipline, a satisfactory undergraduate record, and a satisfactory score on the Law School Admission Test (LSAT) or another standardized test (such as the Graduate Record Examinations (GRE) or JD-Next) as prerequisites for admission.

+California, which has the most non-ABA-approved, state-accredited schools has the requirement of 60 credits toward a bachelor's degree.

 Globally, the requirement of a bachelor's degree is one of the most distinctive features of the American law school.
 Elsewhere, it is routine to award law degrees to undergraduates.
 In contrast, a typical American lawyer must first complete seven years of postsecondary education before they become eligible for a license to practice law.
 Another significant distinction is that, unlike many other countries where law professors usually hold research doctorates, most American law professors have earned only the same J.D. degree which will be awarded to the students they are teaching.

 Though undergraduate GPA and LSAT score are the most important factors considered by law school admissions committees, individual factors are also somewhat important.
 Personal factors are evaluated through essays, short-answer questions, letters of recommendation, and other application materials.
 The standards for grades and LSAT scores vary by school.
 Interviews—either in person or via video chat—may be optional, or invitational, application components.
 Many law schools actively seek applicants from outside the traditional pool to boost racial, economic, and experiential diversity on campus.
 Most law schools now factor in extracurricular activities, work experience, and unique courses of study in their evaluation of applicants.
 A growing number of law school applicants have several years of work experience, and correspondingly fewer law students enter immediately after completing their undergraduate education.
 However, law schools generally only consider undergraduate and not post-collegiate transcripts when considering an applicant for admission; the former are considered by law schools to be a more uniform standard than the latter for judging academic performance.

 Many law schools offer substantial scholarships and grants to many of their students, dramatically reducing the actual cost of attending law school compared to listed tuition prices.
 Some law schools condition scholarships on maintaining a certain GPA.

 As of 2013, there were 128,641 students enrolled in JD programs at the 204 approved ABA law schools.
 A decade later, in 2023, J.D. programs enrolled 116,897 students at the 196 institutions then approved by the ABA.
-As of 2016, women enrolled in American law schools have outnumbered men.
+Since 2016, women enrolled in American law schools have outnumbered men.
 In 2024, 56.09 percent of JD students enrolled at ABA-accredited schools were women.